MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

  1. Get familiar with the Style-guide and contribution guidelines for the Arduino community.
  2. Discuss and finalize plan or timeline with my mentor.
  3. Plan platform of communication for weekly calls/meetings, to submit my weekly report to the mentor (also finalize on report formats- Example: A [GitHub blog](https://github.blog/)).
- 4. Plan my work time-table for your summer.
+ 4. Plan my work time-table for summer.
  5. Most importantly, get innately involved in the community like a family member :)

 #### **Phase 1 (June 1, 2020 - July 3, 2020)**

 * Deliverable 1
-	* Week 1- Library One resource collection and familiarization.
+	* Week 1- **Library One** resource collection and familiarization.
 Draft examples and implementation.
 	* Week 2- Finalize the example and fix problems for example along with a projectHub submission of the library.
 * Deliverable 2
-	* Week 3- Library Two working.
+	* Week 3- **Library Two** working.
 Adjust working hours and styles with reference to Library One.
 Change buffer time and methodologies.
 	* Week 4- Fix problems in the added examples and work on prototype examples.

 #### **Phase 2 (July 4, 2020 - July 31, 2020)**

 * Deliverable 3
-	* Week 5- Library Three resource collection and familiarization.
+	* Week 5- **Library Three** resource collection and familiarization.
 Focus on improving the efficiency of work from Week 1-4 learning's.
 	* Week 6- Fix bugs and issues suggested by mentor and community.
 Proceed to projectHub possibilities.
 * Deliverable 4
-	* Week 7- Library FOUR resource collection and familiarization.
+	* Week 7- **Library FOUR** resource collection and familiarization.
 Create examples and draft formal implementation diagrams for the respective example.
 	* Week 8- Fix issues with newly added example and build a basic hardware prototype displaying the usage of added example.

 #### **Phase 3 (August 1, 2020 - August 23, 2020)**